net-lisias-ksp/Planetary-Diversity/README.md

 This is a modification for Kerbal Space Program, that creates some diversity on the otherwise static planets.

 ### How does it work?
-When a savegame is loaded, this mod loads and changes some parameters of the PQSMods (i.e. the components that are used to compose a planets terrain in KSP), for example the seeds of noise functions.
+When a savegame is loaded, this mod loads and changes some parameters of the planets, for example the noise functions that are used to generate the terrain.
 The new parameters are calculated from a static seed that is assigned to your savegame upon creation.

 When you load a savegame the first time with Planetary Diversity installed, it will lock down for some time.
 This happens because in KSP, every planet needs a low-res representation for higher distances.